Emergency management service agreements

 To enhance the delivery of emergency management services, including emergency preparedness and response and recovery efforts, to First Nations communities on reserves, Indigenous Services Canada (ISC) has bilateral agreements with provincial and territorial governments and third party service delivery partners across the country.

-These agreements were put in place to ensure First Nations had access to emergency response services comparable to other residents in their jurisdiction.
+These agreements were put in place to ensure First Nations have access to emergency management services comparable to other residents in their jurisdiction.

 Currently ISC has bilateral emergency management service agreements in place with: